6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 value professionalism

-Your business becomes calmer, more stable, and more enjoyable.
+Your business becomes calmer, more stable, and easier to run.

 3. When to Raise Prices